Serkan-K/Serkan-K/README.md

 ### Hi everyone! 👋

-I'm a C# developer, game developer and game designer.
-Also I create my assets in Blender
+I'm a game developer and technical artist.

 Here is my LinkedIn account: https://www.linkedin.com/in/serkan-klc/